 |College:||Ithaca '03 / Dowling '10|

-A graduate of Ithaca College, Michael Notebaert is entering his fifth season as Head Baseball Coach at USMMA after serving as an assistant coach for the Mariners in his first two years at the Academy.
+A graduate of Ithaca College, Michael Notebaert is entering his sixth season as Head Baseball Coach at USMMA after serving as an assistant coach for the Mariners in his first two years at the Academy.
 He was also the assistant coach with Ithaca College's junior varsity squad for the 2003 season.